Fraunhofer-ISC/SpheroidsAnalysis/README.md

 # Spheroid Image Processing Pipeline

-This repository contains a series of Python scripts that work together to process spheroid images, perform segmentation using a YOLO model, post-process the segmentation masks, and analyze image darkness scores.
+This repository contains a series of Python scripts that work after one another to process images of spheroidal tissue models, perform segmentation using a YOLO model, post-process the segmentation masks, and analyze image darkness scores.
 The scripts are numbered in the order in which they should be executed.

 ## Table of Contents